-The government and public safety market includes military, fire, rescue, law enforcement, homeland security and emergency responder personnel.
+The government and public safety market includes military, fire, rescue, law enforcement, homeland security and emergency responder personnel, both domestic and international.
 In most instances, BK Radio-branded products serve this market and are sold either directly to end-users or through two-way communications dealers.
-Government and public safety sales represented approximately 92% of our total sales for 2020 and 93% for 2019.
+Sales to government and public safety users represented substantially all of our sales for 2021 and 2020.

 Government and public safety users currently use products that employ either P-25 digital or analog technology.
-However, public safety users in federal, state and local government agencies and certain other countries are migrating to primarily using digital P-25 products.
-The evolution of the standard and compliant digital products is explained in the "Industry Overview" section above.
+However, public safety users in federal, state and local government agencies and certain other countries are migrating to digital P-25 products.
+The evolution of the standard and compliant digital products is explained in the preceding "Industry Overview" section.